There are many types of annuities that can be a smart decision for retirees. Today, we are diving into the different types of annuities for retirement

 Lower Returns

-Because of the guarantees, the returns are generally less than other annuities and investments.
+Due to the guarantees, returns are generally lower for annuities and investments.

 You typically can’t access your money without incurring penalties or surrender charges for a period of time.